egorrya/pride-main/README.md

-# 🏳️‍🌈 Pride Celebration Website 🌈
+# Pride Celebration Website 🌈

 Welcome to the [Pride Celebration Website](https://egorrya.github.io/pride-main/) repository!
 This website is dedicated to celebrating the LGBTQ+ community, promoting inclusivity and diversity, and advocating for equal rights.
-Our goal is to provide a platform that educates, supports, and empowers members of the LGBTQ+ community and their allies.

 [Visit Website](https://egorrya.github.io/pride-main/)